exercism/r/concepts/strings/about.md

 The (_complicated!_) topic of what "character" means is beyond our scope.
 Just note a couple of points in the examples above:

-- Though implemented in C internally, strings in R are not `\0`-terminated (which would add 1 to the result).
+- Though implemented in C internally, strings in R are not `\0`-terminated (which would add 1 to the length).
 - Multi-byte Unicode characters are handled as you might expect/hope.
 "Hrōðgār" has 7 characters (also called "runes" or "code points"), but needs 10 bytes for storage.

 Be careful what you pass to `nchar`.